topxeq/gox/README.md

 These "to" function include:

-> toString/toStringSlice, toBool(and tryToBool which returns the result like (bool, error))/toBoolSlice, toFloat64/tryToFloat64/toFloat/toFloatSlice, toInt64/tryToInt64, toInt/tryToInt/toIntSlice, toRune/toRuneSlice, toByteSlice, toChar, toDuration
+> toString/toStringSlice, toStringFromRuneSlice, toBool(and tryToBool which returns the result like (bool, error))/toBoolSlice, toFloat64/tryToFloat64/toFloat/toFloatSlice, toInt64/tryToInt64, toInt/tryToInt/toIntSlice, toRune/toRuneSlice, toByteSlice, toChar, toDuration

 ## 4. More Topics and Sample Scripts